-Non-Standard Character Design: Due to Andreas Deja being the lead animator for Hercules, she stands out from other Disney heroines with her stylized design (including an impossibly small waist and Deja's trademark angular lines).
+Non-Standard Character Design: Due to Gerald Scarfe being the main stylistic influence on Hercules, she stands out from other Disney heroines with her stylized design (including an impossibly small waist).

 Take a Third Option: Between having Hercules depowered to save her or being wounded if Hercules breaks the pact that ensures her safety?
 She'd rather break said pact herself via saving Hercules from a falling column, even if it's at the ultimate cost of her life.

 Tsundere: "I Won't Say I'm In Love" demonstrates it best.

 No chance!
 No way!
 I won't say it!—>At least out loud....I won't say I'm in....love....